 What I took from this poem in particular is the idea that we all have work which God has given us to do and our job is to do that work wholeheartedly without seeking approval or worrying about the consequences of performing this work.

 I suppose that it is this willingness to devote one’s self wholeheartedly to the work God has given us to do without regard for the consequences which separates great men from average men.
 The problem, of course is precisely those consequences.
 We like to think that if we are doing the right, noble, Godly things, we will have comfort, admiration and hopefully even some prosperity to enjoy along with our greatness.
-However, as so many of the memorials of Dr. King’s murder 40 years ago remind us, this is rarely how greatness works.
+However, as the lives of people like Lincoln, King, Ghandi and Jesus remind us, this is rarely how greatness works.
 So many great people paid a terrible price for their single minded determination to do the right things.
 We look back at them now with admiration, but sometimes I wonder if alone, late at night, these people didn’t wish that they had taken the easy, average way of living life.
 Is admiration decades and centuries after one’s death adequate compensation for the cost paid to do great things?
 Surely God’s reward is more than sufficient, although too far off.

 I wonder if the stars ever get lonely?